morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 This can be re-configured if your project is huge.
 For usual WorPress projects this change enhances readability.

-There will be more folders and they will be more visible.
+There will be less nesting, more folders and transparency.

 Instead of:
 ```